lukecav/awesome-kubernetes/README.md

 * [Kubernetes Fluentd](https://github.com/upmc-enterprises/kubernetes-fluentd) - Kubernetes Logger is designed to take all of the logs from your containers and system and forward them to a central location.
 Today this can be a S3 bucket in AWS or a ElasticSearch cluster (or both).
 * [Kubernetes Elasticsearch Cluster](https://github.com/pires/kubernetes-elasticsearch-cluster) - Elasticsearch (5.5.1) cluster on top of Kubernetes made easy.
 * [Redis Metrics Exporter](https://github.com/oliver006/redis_exporter) - Prometheus exporter for Redis metrics.
+* [Prometheus Exports and Integrations](https://prometheus.io/docs/instrumenting/exporters/) - There are a number of libraries and servers which help in exporting existing metrics from third-party systems as Prometheus metrics.

 ## Tutorials
 * [Kubernetes Nginx Ingress controller](https://crondev.com/kubernetes-nginx-ingress-controller/) - Ingress is the built‑in Kubernetes load‑balancing framework for HTTP traffic.
 With Ingress, you control the routing of external traffic.